Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

+In this section, we review lattice gauge theory and Kitaev's Quantum Double model.
+This material may be familiar to some readers, who may still wish to read it to familiarise themselves with the notation we use throughout.
 To describe a continuum gauge theory, the key ingredients are matter fields, gauge fields (which describe parallel transport of the matter fields) and gauge symmetry.
 As an example, we can consider conventional electrodynamics.
 In this case the matter fields describe charges, such as electrons, which couple to the usual gauge field.
-This gauge field describes parallel transport of the charged matter via the Aharanov-Bohm effect \cite{Aharanov1959}.
-Finally we have a gauge symmetry, which gives us gauge transforms that appear to change the values of the gauge and matter fields.
-However states that are related by gauge transforms represent the same physical state and are simply different descriptions of the same physical system.
+This gauge field describes parallel transport of the charged matter via the Aharanov-Bohm effect \cite{Ehrenberg1949,Aharanov1959}.
+Finally there is a gauge symmetry, which gives us gauge transforms that appear to change the values of the gauge and matter fields.
+However, states that are related by gauge transforms represent the same physical state and are simply different descriptions of the same physical system.